 Are you the more girly girl?
 What about a midi or longer chiffon dress with a motorcycle vest or jacket, or a long lace dress with a denim jacket (panel 5)?
 A fit-and-flare dress with (panel 3) or without cardigan (panel 9) is a great option in winter.

 Avoid anything too festive, especially, when the party is at a home, not at a restaurant.
-You do not want to out-dress your hostess who runs back and forth between the kitchen and the dinning table!
+You do not want to out-dress your hostess who did all the work, and runs back and forth between the kitchen and the dinning table!
 Unless she has a maid who prepares and serves the dinner, she will not wear something too fancy due to the risk of spilling and ruining it.

 In an Alaska roadhouse, for instance, anything chiffon would be out of place in winter.

 Dinner parties are your Card Blanche to accessorize with cocktail rings, chunky necklaces, layered necklaces, or an oversize scarf.
 But please only one of these pieces at a time!
 See for instance this guide how to up your style with scarves.
-Since you are sitting at the table, statement earrings are better than a statement belt.
-See this guide on which earrings are best for your face.
+Because you are sitting at the table, statement earrings that are best for your face are better than a statement belt.

 The type of shoes should be picked with the vibe of your outfit in mind.
 Thus, nearly everything not too casual and not too fancy works.
 For instance, wedges, strappy or beaded sandals with no to a little heel, cut-out ballet flats, even booties are great if they fit to the other items of the outfit style- and color-wise.